-In this special guest-installment for the series of blogs on UNECE Regulation 10, Revision 5, Amendment 1 (8 October 2016), written by Elite Electronic Engineering’s Automotive Test Group Team Leader Stan Dolecki, we will look at electronic sub-assemblies with immunity related functionality.
+In this special guest-installment for the series of blogs on UNECE Regulation 10, Revision 5, Amendment 1 (8 October 2016), written by Elite Electronic Engineering’s Automotive Test Group Team Leader Stan Dolecki, we will look at electronic sub-assemblies with immunity-related functionality.

-Electronic sub-assemblies (ESA) utilized in the European Union require conformity assessment in accordance with UNECE Regulation 10 if the device has an immunity related function.
-The objective of testing is to assure the ESA operates reliability to support the safe operation of the vehicle.
+Electronic sub-assemblies (ESA) utilized in the European Union require conformity assessment in accordance with UNECE Regulation 10 if the device has an immunity-related function.
+The objective of testing is to assure the ESA operates reliably to support the safe operation of the vehicle.
 To confirm operations, a key set of Reg 10 tests are the ISO 7637 vehicle environment transients.
 In this article, we will review a few key aspects of vehicle transient tests and in particular those ISO 7637 tests for UNECE Regulation 10.